-Cocktail entrepreneur reveals dragon deal fell through
+Cocktail maker reveals dragon deal fell through

 A former Glasgow club owner, who accepted Dragons’ Den panellist Deborah Meaden’s £50,000 investment in his cocktail drinks business, has revealed that the deal did not go ahead.